toggle menu

 on your journey to service excellence.

-Each new Attorney enters a four- to six-week training program supervised by our full-time Training Officers.
+Each new Attorney enters a four- to six-week training program supervised by our full-time Training Officer and various Division Chiefs.
 The training program consists primarily of lectures and workshops.
-Each Legal Trainee is given a comprehensive training manual which contains the subject material and case law that they are expected to master.
-The Trainees complete their training by working closely with an experienced prosecutor.
+Each legal trainee is given a comprehensive training manual which contains the subject material and case law that they are expected to master.
+The trainees complete their training by working closely with an experienced prosecutor.

 Promotion to